Bachelor of Arts in TESOL

 Bachelor of Arts in TESOL — a Passport to the World

 Are you passionate about helping non-native English speakers gain proficiency in English?
-Do you have a calling to teach English as a Second Language in the public school system in the United States or in a language institute or university in China or the Middle East?
+Do you have a calling to teach English as a second language in the United States or in a language institute or university in China or the Middle East?
 Columbia International University’s Bachelor of Arts in TESOL program can equip you with the skills you need to pursue a career in teaching English as a second language.
 With millions of people around the world registering for English classes every day, the demand for qualified English teachers is high.

 In this program, you will receive excellent training in various areas of English language teaching to prepare you to become an excellent English teacher.
 You will take courses in linguistics, syntax, teaching methods, cross-cultural communication and other related topics to gain a thorough understanding of language acquisition and effective language teaching.
 Through classroom instruction and practical experience, you will learn how to design and deliver English language lessons that are engaging, relevant and effective.